 Visiting the museum shop and cafe does not require admission.

 The Legion of Honor museum offers free admission several days each month, during the last half hour of each day, and to specific groups every day.
-To find other free and discounted admission opportunities at Legion of Honor check here.
+Other free and discounted admission opportunities at the Legion of Honor are explained on their website.

 Admission to the Legion of Honor museum also provides same-day access to their sister museum the de Young in Golden Gate Park.